ikko/sym/docs/paper/A_Principled_Framework.md

      5 Applications and Case Studies

-     H.A.L.42 Inc., a leading innovator in the IC industry, leverages «symbol» across its entire product lifecycle, demonstrating  the framework's versatility in modeling complex, evolving systems.
+     H.A.L.42 Inc., a hypothetical leading innovator in the IC industry, leverages «symbol» across its entire product lifecycle, demonstrating  the framework's versatility in modeling complex, evolving systems.